sdefrancesco/Custom-Alert/README.md

             }
         )
     ```
-5. There are a series of function associated with Custom Alert.
+5. There are a series of function associated with **Custom Alert**.

     `let customAlert = new CustomAlert('your heading', 'and your subheading', options)`